NVIDIA: $130B Revenue and 80% Market Share — The AI Economy's Kingmaker

 • Tesla: For Dojo alternative and FSD training

-• CoreWeave: GPU cloud provider with $19B valuation
+• CoreWeave: GPU cloud provider with a $19B valuation

-The B200 (Blackwell architecture) launched in 2025 as a generational leap — 2.5x training performance and 5x inference performance versus H100.
-The upgrade cycle drives another wave of NVIDIA revenue growth.
+The B200 (Blackwell architecture) shipped in 2025 — 2.5x training performance, 5x inference performance versus H100.
+That upgrade cycle is driving another wave of revenue growth.

 What NVIDIA's Dominance Means

-For AI startups: Your AI company runs on NVIDIA.
-The cost and availability of NVIDIA GPUs directly determines what you can build and how much it costs.
-Every NVIDIA pricing change or supply constraint affects your business.
+For AI startups: Your company runs on NVIDIA.
+The cost and availability of their GPUs directly determines what you can build and what it costs.
+Every NVIDIA pricing move or supply hiccup hits your business.

-For investors: NVIDIA is the safest AI investment — they profit regardless of which AI company wins.
-OpenAI, Anthropic, Google, Meta — all need NVIDIA chips.
-It is the arms dealer in the AI war.
+For investors: NVIDIA is the safest AI bet — they profit no matter which AI company wins.
+OpenAI, Anthropic, Google, Meta — all of them need NVIDIA chips.
+It's the arms dealer in the AI race.

 For the economy: NVIDIA's $3T+ market cap makes it one of the most valuable companies on Earth.
 Its supply chain employs hundreds of thousands.
 Countries compete to host NVIDIA data centers.
 AI policy is partly NVIDIA policy.

-For competitors: AMD's MI300X is gaining traction (10-15% market share), and custom silicon from Google (TPU) and Amazon (Trainium) is improving.
-But NVIDIA's ecosystem advantage means meaningful competition is years away.
+For competitors: AMD's MI300X is gaining ground (10-15% share), and custom chips from Google (TPU) and Amazon (Trainium) keep improving.
+But NVIDIA's ecosystem advantage means real competition is years away.

 The Risk

-NVIDIA is the most important company in the AI economy. $130B in data center revenue, 80% market share, and 70%+ gross margins — this is what it looks like to own the infrastructure layer of a technological revolution.
-Whether you are building AI, investing in AI, or earning with AI — understanding NVIDIA's role as the kingmaker is essential.
+NVIDIA is the most important company in the AI economy. $130B in data center revenue, 80% market share, 70%+ gross margins.
+This is what owning the infrastructure layer of a technological revolution looks like.
+Whether you're building, investing, or earning with AI — understanding NVIDIA's role as the kingmaker is essential.